HomeGymAdvice.comUpdated April 2026

 View on Amazon

-The ergonomic grip handles are angled for natural wrist position.
-The alloy steel construction is noticeably more solid than budget options.
-Includes wrist straps and a workout guide.
+The grip handles are angled for a more natural wrist position, which matters over high-rep sets.
+Alloy steel construction is noticeably more solid.
+Includes wrist straps.
 Folds flat for storage.

 ## Comparison